- [Total: 4 Average: 1.8]

 Revolution had a slate financing agreement with Sony, which had Sony contribute 42.5% of the budget and 100% of the marketing costs and Sony would distribute worldwide.
 Freedomland was budgeted at $37 milion.
-Sony/Revolution originally slated a limited December 23, 2005 award qualifying run, before going wide in January, but scrapped those plans and pushed it to February 17.
+Sony/Revolution originally slated a limited December 23, 2005 award qualifying run, before going wide in January, but scrapped those plans and pushed this turkey to February 17.
 Before Freedomland‘s release, Revolution Studios stopped all development on all projects after a string of flops, as its contract with Sony would expire in 2007 and it was unknown if it would be renewed.
-The company shuttered in 2007.
+The company was shuttered in 2007.

-Sony gave the film a small release overseas, where it cumed $2.1 million cume and the studio sent it straight to video in most markets.
+Sony gave the film a small release overseas, where it cumed $2.1 million and the studio sent it straight to video in most markets.